Asset Management Plan: Costs

 What are the short, medium and longer-term costs for the asset system?
 A forward looking cost-profile for operating, maintaining, refurbishing and replacing to sustain the Standard of Service.
 Ideally the cost-profile will extend to cover the life of the longest-lived asset in the system, so as to estimate the whole-life cost, and make it possible to determine the average annual costs.

 This section may need to be revisited and updated annually, and may form the basis for an annual bid for funding.

 The numbers provided for the in-year (year 0) and the next three years (1 - 3), should be fairly accurate.
-Beyond that, estimates of costs to as to enable planning for any large expenditure items expected in the medium-term and to allow sufficient time to do a more in depth appraisal for an asset system that may require a change to the Standard of Service.
+Beyond that, estimates of costs so as to enable planning for any large expenditure items expected in the medium-term and to allow sufficient time to do a more in depth appraisal for an asset system that may require a change to the Standard of Service.
 Alternative management regimes should be considered to optimise the cost of providing the SoS.
 Where assumptions have been made, the basis for these should be provided.

 This is important to understand what the planned actions are going to cost, as well as the ongoing "management" and overheads directly related to this particular asset system.
 Also essential from a local perspective, is optimizing the approach to providing the SoS.